MEDCoE conducts casing ceremony symbolizing return to one training brigade configuration

 |0

-This work, MEDCoE conducts casing ceremony symbolizing return to one training brigade configuration [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MEDCoE conducts casing ceremony symbolizing return to one training brigade configuration, by Tish Williamson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT